 - Jaret Leong (Chair, UH Mānoa Staff Senate, and Program Manager, Public Administration)

 - Markus Wessendorf (Chair, Department of Theatre and Dance)

 Scope of Work

-The team will evaluate the current inventory of spaces and develop policies and strategies that the campus can implement to maintain healthy classroom and work environments.
+The group will evaluate the current inventory of spaces and develop policies and strategies that the campus can implement to maintain healthy classroom and work environments.
 It will focus on modified classroom and office layouts to support 6 feet distancing when feasible, the use of sneeze guards/partitions in areas where it is difficult to operate at least 6 feet apart, and cleaning and disinfecting protocols.